repobee/repobee-plug/docs/overview.rst

 Conventions
 ===========
-For ``repobee`` to discover a plugin and its hooks, the following conventions need to be adhered to:
+For RepoBee to discover a plugin and its hooks, the following conventions need to be adhered to:

 1. The PyPi package should be named ``repobee-<plugin>``, where ``<plugin>``